drand/drand/docs/SECURITY.md

 gets a threhsold of them, it can reconstruct the final beacon and broadcast it to the relay network.

-**Defense mechanism**: To counter DDoS attacks, the drand nodes must block the incoming traffic as early as possible.
-To achieve that, allowing traffic only from other drand nodes based on their IP addresses seems the most efficient way to deal with DDoS attacks.
+**Defense mechanism**: To counter DoS attacks, the drand nodes must block the incoming traffic as early as possible.
+To achieve that, allowing traffic only from other drand nodes based on their IP addresses seems the most efficient way to deal with DoS attacks.

 **Potential additional defense mechanism**: Assuming the last criteria is not met (it seems to be quite difficult to put in practice), there still needs to be